code-builders/curriculum/rails/params.md

 The HTTP request body or query string is parsed by ruby and turned into a hash.

-Like we said ealier, params is not technically a hash, it's an instance of `ActionController::Parameters`.
+Like we said earlier, params is not technically a hash, it's an instance of `ActionController::Parameters`.
 This object is a hash like object.
 It can be accessed with the same hash methods.

 ```ruby